danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Views-Article.md

     }
 }

-You can also use an ``EmojiScrollGrid`` to wrap an ``EmojiGrid`` in a scroll view that automatically scrolls to the current selection.
+You can use the ``EmojiGridScrollView`` to wrap the ``EmojiGrid`` in a scroll view that automatically scrolls to the current selection.

 ### How to list emojis and categories